-Since its introduction in late 90’s, DWDM has played an important role in optical networking, and increased the data capacity and utilization of the physical fiber dramatically.
+Since its introduction in late 90’s, DWDM has played an important role in optical networking, dramatically increasing data capacity and utilization of the physical fiber.
 Simply explained, DWDM technology is based on the combination and transmission of multiple optical signals, with dedicated wavelengths simultaneously using the same fiber cable.
 This means that DWDM uses single mode fiber to carry multiple light waves of different frequencies.
 Because of its simplicity and efficiency, DWDM technology is a key component of the Internet backbone, providing almost unlimited transmission capacity and scalability.

 DWDM is used in both terrestrial and subsea networks, and other scenarios, including data center to data center links.
 Apart from meeting high capacity requirements, DWDM also delivers required levels of quality and security.
 This technology is especially suitable and cost-effective for long distance transmission, i.e. long-haul networking.

-Telia Carrier’s Wavelength offerings, based on DWDM technology and underpinned with software-defined flexibility, are scalable and easily upgradeable.
-We can transport of heavy data loads that require high capacity and flexibility.
-Our Wavelength services support all applications, from voice and video to data storage across different customer sites - on a global scale.
-Customers can also choose between different options to build their network and connect key locations, from single links to a redundant ring topologies.
+Telia Carrier’s Wavelength offerings, based on the DWDM technology and underpinned with software-defined flexibility, are scalable and easily upgradeable.
+We provide transport of heavy data loads that require high transport capacity and flexibility.
+Our Wavelength services support all applications, from voice and video to storage across different customer sites, on a global scale.
+Customers can also choose between different options to build their network and connect key sites, from single links to a redundant ring topology.

 Additionally, we offer a dual-link service option, with our highest level of availability for the most critical applications.
 This provides two fully diverse routes between the same endpoints.